 Spooky Attractions

 Looking for some frightening fun?
 Pay a visit to the Museum of Death or the New Orleans Pharmacy Museum!
 These are two on-brand October outings that are sure to send a chill through your spine.
-The Museum of Death features some horrifying highlights and history such as body bags, a skull collection, history of cannibalism, crime scenes, and more.
+The Museum of Death features some horrifying highlights and history such as body bags, a skull collection, a history of cannibalism, crime scenes, and more.
 Or opt for the New Orleans Pharmacy Museum - a historic apothecary housed in the French Quarter.
 Its collection tells the story of medicine over the decades and some chilling practices that are no longer.

 Cheryl Gerber, NOTMC